PerMalmberg/du-yfs/Manual.md

 #### Elevator side

 The receiver *must* be linked on the first slot of the remote controller.
-If your construct didn't come with this pre-linked, you do this easiest by removing all links, then linking from the Remote Controller to the Receiver, followed by linking the Core, Telemeter, Screen, Databank(s) and Emitter.
+If your construct didn't come with this pre-linked, you do this easiest by removing all links, then linking from the Remote Controller to the Receiver, followed by linking the space radar, atmospheric radar, Core, Telemeter, Screen, Databank(s) and Emitter.

 In Lua chat, you must run the command `set -commChannel CHANNEL`, replacing `CHANNEL` with the same channel name you used on the programming board on the space/static construct so that they can communicate with each other.
 Now restart the elevator so that the channel can be applied.
 Next, for each point in the route you want the elevator to control the gates, open the route for editing then click to enable gate control using the on-screen UI for the points you want to control gates at.
 Finish by saving the route.